 A range of work-based and desk-based assessment strategies will be used, including portfolios, presentations, written reports and essays.

 Academic Professional Tutors provide one-to-one tutorials to focus your target-setting and progress.
 There will be additional opportunities for educational visits to galleries and places of worship, fieldwork and international placements.

 Newman Initial Teacher Education graduates have a high employment rate; and are well respected in the region and beyond.
 Most students take up a position in teaching, although some pursue other careers using the range of transferable skills gained during study.

 Students will normally be expected to have gained at least merit in a relevant Foundation Degree, or equivalent, and to evidence that they have spent the equivalent of 80 days in primary schools and to demonstrate an understanding of and progress towards the Teachers’ Standards (2012).
-Students will be expected to have GCSE in English, Mathematics and Science at grade C/4 or above and to pass the numeracy and literacy skills tests by 31st May.
+Students will be expected to have GCSE in English, Mathematics and Science at grade C/4 or above and to have passed the numeracy and literacy skills tests by enrolment.

-A minimum Merit grade is required for FD, BTEC Lv 5 or HND and you MUST be registered for the NCTL Skills Tests by the time for interview and pass these tests by 31st May.
+A minimum Merit grade is required for FD, BTEC Lv 5 or HND and you MUST be registered for the NCTL Skills Tests by the time of interview and pass these tests by enrolment.

 Candidates must be able to evidence their classroom experience against the Teachers Standards, including a minimum of 80 whole days classroom experience.
 (This is to APEL against the SE days students have to do to meet the QTS standards.)

 *Please note for 2018/19 the University reserves the right to increase fees broadly in line with increases in inflation, or to reflect changes in government funding policies or changes agreed by Parliament.